Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

 \subsubsection{Identification of Privacy Risks}

-Identifying (understanding) privacy risks is a critical first step in safeguarding privacy across the entire data lifecycle, including \textit{collection}, \textit{storage}, \textit{processing}, and \textit{dissemination} \citep{solove2002conceptualizing, solove2005taxonomy}.
-This task becomes increasingly vital and, at times, complex within the context of both traditional data management practices and the utilization of machine learning algorithms \citep{solove2010understanding, solove2024artificial}.
-The identification process requires a detailed understanding of potential vulnerabilities that could lead to data leakage and privacy attacks, alongside the development of systematic approaches to \textit{detect} and \textit{assess} these risks \citep{solove2010understanding, smith2011information, orekondy2017towards, milne2017information, beigi2020survey}.
+Identifying and understanding privacy risks is a critical first step in safeguarding privacy across the entire data lifecycle, including \textit{collection}, \textit{storage}, \textit{processing}, and \textit{dissemination} \cite{solove2002conceptualizing, solove2005taxonomy}.
+This task becomes increasingly vital and, at times, complex within the context of both traditional data management practices and the utilization of machine learning algorithms \cite{solove2010understanding, solove2024artificial}.
+The identification process requires a detailed understanding of potential vulnerabilities that could lead to data leakage and privacy attacks, alongside the development of systematic approaches to \textit{detect} and \textit{assess} these risks \cite{solove2010understanding, smith2011information, orekondy2017towards, milne2017information, beigi2020survey}.
 We briefly explore several key methodologies that are essential for the comprehensive identification of privacy risks in these areas.

-\paragraph{Data Sensitivity Analysis:} Evaluating the inherent privacy risks associated with specific data types is fundamental in both conventional data management and machine learning contexts.
-This involves a meticulous assessment of datasets to identify data containing personally identifiable information or sensitive personal information.
-Through techniques such as attribute-based risk assessment and the application of privacy-preserving data mining principles, organizations can identify data elements that necessitate heightened protection measures.
-This analysis is crucial for setting the stage for privacy risk management, enabling a prioritized focus on the most sensitive data elements.
+\paragraph{Data Sensitivity Analysis} Identifying privacy risks inherent in various types of data is a significant challenge in conventional database systems as well as in big data analytics.
+This requires a careful examination of the data to identify personally identifiable information or sensitive personal information.
+Using attribute-based risk assessment and principles of privacy-preserving data mining, an organization can identify the sensitive data elements that need protection.
+Identifying these privacy risks is essential for privacy risk management and is the first step toward protecting privacy-sensitive data.